‘Game over’: Westerners rush to leave Kabul, rescue Afghans

 At a North Carolina-based adoption agency, Mary Beth Lee King sought a way to extricate two Afghan boys, ages 11 and 2, due for adoption by families in America.

+“I am terrified and heartbroken.
+I can only imagine what they themselves are feeling,” King said of the children’s adoptive parents and Afghan families.

-“Even if the U.S. won’t admit them to the U.S., get them somewhere, so that … we know that they are alive and safe,” King said of the two Afghan children.
+“Even if the U.S. won’t admit them to the U.S., get them somewhere, so that … we know that they are alive and safe,” she said of the two Afghan children.

 In Virginia, Lerman, the Air Force veteran, stayed up overnight Saturday to Sunday to finish an application for a special U.S. visa program meant to rescue Afghans who had worked with Americans.